d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 $$

 we can see with some computation that the area of the resulting parallelogram is $ad-bc$.
 This area is referred to as the *determinant*.

-Let's check this quickly with some example code.
+Let us check this quickly with some example code.

 ```
 np.linalg.det(np.array[[1,-1],[2,3]])
 ```

 The eagle-eyed amongst us will notice that this expression can be zero or even negative.
 For the negative term, this is a matter of convention taken generally in mathematics: if the matrix flips the figure, we say the area is negated.
 Let us see now that when the determinant is zero, we learn more.

 Let us consider